Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, scammers have taken advantage of the opportunity, playing on people's psychology and needs to commit fraud with extremely sophisticated tricks.

-Many account holders even accept “wholesale” small change and new money for those in need or recruit collaborators to post articles.
-In addition to the service of exchanging new money and small change, “money traders” on the internet also sell lucky money, unique money, rare money, and foreign currencies from many countries.
+Many account holders even accept “wholesale” of small change and new money for those in need or recruit collaborators to post articles.
+In addition to the service of exchanging new money and small change, “money traders” on the internet also sell lucky money, unique money, rare money, and foreign currencies of many countries.

-Refer to the prices of some new money exchange establishments in Hanoi , the exchange fee for denominations of 10,000 VND, 20,000 VND and 50,000 VND is about 5-6%.
+Refer to the prices of some new money exchange establishments in Hanoi , the exchange fee for 10,000 VND, 20,000 VND and 50,000 VND is about 5-6%.
 With higher denominations or more money exchanged, the exchange fee will be a little cheaper.
 There is even the concept of "pre-used money", which means used money has an exchange fee of only about 2-3%.

 There are many cases where after people transferred money, the social networking account owner blocked contact and disappeared, "skipping" the customer's deposit.

-Accordingly, all acts of collecting and exchanging new money or small change from individuals and other organizations to enjoy the difference and exchanging money online without permission are violations of the law and must be prevented and strictly handled.
+Accordingly, all acts of collecting and exchanging new money or small change from other individuals and organizations to enjoy the difference and exchanging money online without permission are violations of the law and must be prevented and strictly handled.

 In response to the above information, the Department of Information Security ( Ministry of Information and Communications ) recommends that people be vigilant against unknown individuals and absolutely do not exchange money via social networks to avoid becoming "prey" and aiding fraudulent acts.